mddazure/ipv6-web-app/README.md

 ![image](/images/google-ipv6-client-access.png)

 Ultimately IPv6 will be the dominant network protocol on the internet, as the IPv4 life-support mechanisms used by network operators, hosting providers and ISPs will eventually reach the limits of their scalability.
+Mobile networks are already changing to IPv6-only APNs; reachability of IPv4-only destinations from these mobile network is through 6-4 NAT gateways, which sometimes causes problems.

 Meanwhile, countries around the world are requiring IPv6 reachability for public web services.
 Examples are [the United States](https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf), European Union member states among which [the Netherlands](https://www.forumstandaardisatie.nl/ipv6), [Norway](https://lovdata.no/dokument/SF/forskrift/2013-04-05-959#shareModal), [India](https://dot.gov.in/ipv6-transition-across-stakeholders), Japan.